T-Al-D/RasberryPi-LINUX-Clock-Code-kleines_Uni_Projekt_in_C/README.md

 Frist Project
 Unfortunately the commentary is in german, because I decided to add it to GitHub later on.
 In later Projects I will comment in english.

+No warranty for the CODE!
+Try at own Risk.